Hover over blue text for elaboration.

 More recently, backlash against Mary Sues has intensified into a hatred that can scare people away from writing or sharing their work.
 The term Mary Sue

 has come to be a strongly negatively charged word.
 It is used against females more than males.
-The term has occasionally been used against any empowered female character
+The term has been used against any empowered female character

 , character written by a female, or character who exhibits a stereotypical trait or two, regardless of how the writer treats the character in the story or how balanced the strengths and flaws are.